Piecewise linear structures on topological manifolds: Structures on Manifolds and Bundles

 where $\sigma(W)$ is the signature of $W$.
 Kervaire and Milnor \cite{KM} proved that the correspondence

 is a well-defined bijection.

-However, if $a(\Sigma_1)=-a(\Sigma_2)$ then $\Sigma_1$ and $\Sigma_2$ are diffeomorphic: namely, $\Sigma_2$ is just the $\Sigma_1$ with the opposite orientation.
-So, there are only 15 smooth manifolds which are homeomorphic (and homotopy equivalent, and PL isomorphic) to $S^7$ but mutually non-diffeomorphic.
+However, if $a(\Sigma_1)=-a(\Sigma_2)$ then $\Sigma_1$ and $\Sigma_2$ are diffeomorphic: namely, $\Sigma_2$ is merely the $\Sigma_1$ with the opposite orientation.
+So, there are only 15 smooth manifolds which are homeomorphic (and homotopy equivalent, and PL homeomorphic) to $S^7$ but mutually non-diffeomorphic.